 Here are the requirements:

-4. Make the code flexible.
-For example, we might want to generate images with 300px in the future.
+assets/img-500folder. - Make the code flexible.
+For example, we might want to generate images with

 We will be using Gulp as our build tool and the Jimp for our image processing library.
 Take note that you can use Jimp independently to resize the images, but I find it easier to automate that with Gulp.